carboxylman/stackdb/doc/user-guide.md

 #### QEMU GDB Helper ####

-StackDB supports part of the GDB remote debugging protocol, enough to provide debugging of QEMU/KVM VMs.
+Stackdb supports part of the GDB remote debugging protocol, enough to provide debugging of QEMU/KVM VMs.
 To attach to QEMU/KVM VMs, the user must also specify the use of the QEMU *helper*.
 Currently, you must use our special QEMU support to use the QEMU helper.
 The QEMU helper relies